vibe-project/vibe-project.github.io/_drafts/untitled.md

 <li><a href="https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/platform/vertx2">Vert.x 2</a></li>
 </ul>

 It's not the end.
-Some platform like JAX-RS 2 is based on the other platform and allows to deal with the underlying platform so that it's possible to run application on such platform without creating an additional bridge if the corresponding bridge is available.
+Some platform like JAX-RS 2 is based on the other platform like Servlet 3 and allows to deal with the underlying platform so that it's possible to run application on such platform without creating an additional bridge if the corresponding bridge is available.
 The general pattern is to share application between the platform and the underlying platform.
 Here is working examples for such cases.

 <ul class="inline-list">
 <li><a href="https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/platform-on-platform/jaxrs2-atmosphere2">JAX-RS 2 on Atmosphere 2</a></li>
 </ul>

 Your favorite platform is not supported?
 One of advantages of Vibe Java Platform is easy to extend.
 Just take a look how [Grizzly 2 bridge](https://github.com/vibe-project/vibe-java-platform/tree/master/grizzly2/src/main/java/org/atmosphere/vibe/platform/server/grizzly2) is written.
-Mostly, with more or less 300 lines, it's enough to write a bridge.
+Mostly, with more or less 200 lines, it's enough to write a bridge.